• Skip to primary navigation

 You can hike in the Arenal Volcano National Park or at the several private reserves nearby such as Arenal 1968 for great views of the Lake Arenal and volcano.

-There are over 100 hotels and vacation rentals in this area at every single price point.
-You can find cheap hostels from $20 USD a night per bed in a dorm to $850 USD a night luxury hotel.
-Here are some recommended places to stay.
+There are tons of places to stay in the La Fortuna area and Arenal Volcano area at every single price point.
+You can find cheap hostels from $20 USD a night per bed in a dorm to $850 USD a night luxury resort.
+Here are some recommended places to stay and you can read more details in our where to stay in La Fortuna post.

-• Selina Fortuna: In town, is a popular hostel chain in Costa Rica for digital nomads and backpackers.
+- Selina Fortuna: Great location.
+Is a popular hostel chain in Costa Rica for digital nomads and backpackers.

-• Hotel El Secreto: Cute family run hotel, 5 minute walk to downtown.
+- Hotel El Secreto: Cute family run hotel, 10 minute walk to downtown.
 Hot breakfast included.
-They have their own parkin glot.
+They have their own free parking lot.

-• La Choza Inn and Hostel: Dorms and private rooms.
-They also offer one free shuttle to and from the hostel and free hot spring.
-Breakfast included.
+- La Choza Inn and Hostel: Dorms and private rooms.
+Good hostel atmosphere

 Mid to high range/luxury